jemmy512/book-notes/Linux/linux-mem.md

             * Buddy pages. */
         }

-        /* Skip if free.
-We read page order here without zone lock
-        * which is generally unsafe, but the race window is small and
-        * the worst thing that can happen is that we skip some
-        * potential isolation targets. */
         if (PageBuddy(page)) {
             unsigned long freepage_order = buddy_order_unsafe(page);

-            /* Without lock, we cannot be sure that what we got is
-            * a valid page order.
-Consider only values in the
-            * valid order range to prevent low_pfn overflow. */
             if (freepage_order > 0 && freepage_order <= MAX_PAGE_ORDER) {
                 low_pfn += (1UL << freepage_order) - 1;
                 nr_scanned += (1UL << freepage_order) - 1;